 : OBITUARIES :

-The family will receive friends from 6 until 8:00 PM Thursday at the funeral home.
+The family will receive friends from 12 Noon until 2 P. M. prior to the service at the funeral home.

 The family will receive friends one hour prior to the service at the funeral home.